Browse this topic

 The name on your government-issued ID and other information may not be the same as the name you use when ordering packages online.
 Also, friends and family may use a nickname for you when sending a gift.

-To best identify packages being sent to you, we need to know the proper spelling of all the names you anticipate having on your packages.
+To best identify packages, we need to know the proper spelling of all the names you anticipate having on your packages.

 You can add up to 5 variations of your own name.
 Please make sure the alternate names you enter include your full first and last name as they would appear on a package.

-Why am I not seeing a Canada Post tracking number on my logged in Track list?
+Why am I not seeing a Canada Post tracking number on my signed-in Track list?

-There are several reasons why a Canada Post package may not be on your logged in Track list:
+There are several reasons why a Canada Post package may not be on your signed-in Track list:

 Why was there a tracking number added to my Track list that I don’t recognize?